 The Company's focus is the advancement of the Tuvatu Gold Project.
-The Company is currently working with engineering professionals to refine the economic parameters of the Tuvatu Gold Project.
+The Company is currently working with engineering professionals, as discussed above, to refine the economic parameters of the Tuvatu Gold Project.
 The Company has engaged two specialist engineering firms to conduct independent processing plant studies and deliver quotations for the design, construction, and commissioning of processing plant facilities for the Tuvatu Gold Project.
-The Company expects to receive quotations and commence negotiating a formal commercial agreement for a fixed price turnkey operation upon the conclusion of the studies, which are expected to be completed within the next quarter.
+The Company expects to receive quotations and commence negotiating a formal commercial agreement for a fixed price turnkey operation upon the conclusion of the studies.
 Geotechnical consultants are also undertaking final studies of the proposed tailings dam site and tailings dam design.
 The Company continues to communicate with the MRD with respect to the Mining License application.